AgResearch/emacs.d/README.md

 [![Build Status](https://travis-ci.org/purcell/emacs.d.png?branch=master)](https://travis-ci.org/purcell/emacs.d)
 <a href="https://www.patreon.com/sanityinc"><img alt="Support me" src="https://img.shields.io/badge/Support%20Me-%F0%9F%92%97-ff69b4.svg"></a>

+**I no longer use this myself, and am no longer recommending it.
+In my view the best Emacs starter kit is [Prelude](https://prelude.emacsredux.com/en/latest/) --Simon**

 *Based on Steve Purcell's .emacs.d, with thanks, and additional customizations that are unlikely to get merged upstream.
 The entry point for the additions is lisp/init.tesujimath.el.*